Chicago Board of Trade Building: Architecture

-Interior decoration includes polished surfaces throughout, the use of black and white marble, prominent vertical hallway trim, and an open three-story lobby which at the time of opening housed the world's largest light fixture.
+Interior decoration includes polished surfaces throughout, the use of black and white marble, prominent vertical hallway trim, and an open three-story lobby which at the time of opening housed the world's largest electric light fixture.
 Though One LaSalle Street had five more floors, the CBOT building was the first in Chicago to exceed a height of 600 ft.
 After surpassing the Chicago Temple Building, it was the tallest in Chicago until the Daley Center was completed in 1965.
 Known for its work on the Brooklyn Bridge, the family-operated factory of John A. Roebling supplied all of the cables used in the building's 23 Otis elevators.
 Beneath the main trading floor, over 2700 mi of telephone and telegraph wires were once hidden.
 No less than 150000 mi of wires (considered possibly the most direct long-distance wire from any building) once ran from the room.
 Although the building was commissioned for the Chicago Board of Trade, its first tenant was the Quaker Oats Company, which moved in on May 1, 1930.